Page Content

 • Written board reviews

-The introductory lecture series occurs daily throughout the first clinical anesthesia month of residency.
+The introductory lecture series takes place in the first clinical anesthesia month of residency.
 The lecture series provides new CA-1 residents with foundational knowledge in anesthesiology.
-Following the first month, the core curriculum lectures occur on a weekly basis and consist of American Board of Anesthesiology Basic and Advanced topics, problem-based learning discussions, and simulations.
-All residents are always relieved from clinical duty in order to participate in weekly didactics.
+Following the first month, the core curriculum lectures occur monthly as dedicated education days and consist of reviews of American Board of Anesthesiology Basic and Advanced topics, problem-based learning discussions, oral board reviews, and simulations.
+Residents are always relieved from clinical duty to participate in didactics.

-Our residents and faculty engage in journal club on a monthly basis.
-During journal club, our emphasis is on building knowledge of research methods and statistical analyses in order to critically appraise various literature.
+Our residents and faculty engage in journal club that emphasizes the building knowledge of research methods and statistical analyses to critically appraise various literature.